-Emergency grants can be used to pay urgent bills like:
+Emergency grants can be used for urgent bills like:

 - Shut-off notices (Must provide a copy of the shut-off notice)